JoeyyScott/Gamer-Supplies/README.md

 + [jQuery](https://jquery.com/) - I used the jQuery library to provide access to a multitude of functions/methods throughout the site.
 + [Stripe](https://stripe.com/docs) - Stripe was used to integrate an online payment authentication and processing system.

-### Docs
+### Documents
 + [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool in conjunction with coolors.co to provide a better colour contrast for accessibility.
 + [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md introduction.
 + [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the Gamer Supplies logo.
 + [GIMP](https://www.gimp.org) - I used this program to design the logo/favicon image and wireframes.
-+ [Placeholder](https://placeholder.com) was used to generate colour boxes to display in the colour scheme section of my README.md file.
++ [Placeholder](https://placeholder.com) - I used this tool to generate colour boxes to display the colour scheme section of my README.md file.

 ### Dependencies
 + [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - Create, configure, and manage AWS services, such as Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Simple Storage Service (Amazon S3) using the AWS SDK for Python (Boto3).
 + [django-allauth](https://django-allauth.readthedocs.io/en/latest/overview.html)  - Prebuilt Django applications that handle registration, user authentication, account management as well as support for third party accounts.
 + [Django Countries](https://pypi.org/project/django-countries/) - Provides country choices for use with forms and a prebuilt country field for models.
-+ [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Django tool to program customizable reusable layouts out of components used within forms.
++ [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Django tool to programme customizable reusable layouts out of components used within forms.
 + [django-storages](https://django-storages.readthedocs.io/en/latest/) - A collection of Django custom storage backends.
 + [dj_database_url](https://pypi.org/project/dj-database-url/) - Django utility allows you to configure your Django application to simply utilize the 12factor inspired ```DATABASE_URL``` environment variable.
 + [gunicorn](https://pypi.org/project/gunicorn/) - Python WSGI HTTP Server for UNIX.